-It’s been at least 15 years since the troubles officially ended in Belfast, but the divisions in the city are still clear for everyone to see.
+It’s been 20 years since the troubles officially ended in Belfast, but the divisions in the city are still clear for everyone to see.

 In Budapest, 60 Andrassy Boulevard is just known as the House of Terror.
 It represents the cruel heart of those who would stop at nothing to rule this land.

 Skull Tower was built in the Serbian city of Nis two hundred years ago to scare off attackers.
 Almost 1000 human skulls were used in construction.